The Dukes of Hazzard: Racing for Home: Reception

-The D-Pad Destroyer of GamePro said of the PlayStation version, "Fans of the Dukes will get into this game just because they get to drive the General Lee and outmaneuver Roscoe and Cletus.
+The D-Pad Destroyer of GamePro said of the PlayStation version in one review, "Fans of the Dukes will get into this game just because they get to drive the General Lee and outmaneuver Roscoe and Cletus.
 Others should give the game a rent first, because the sub-par graphics and the funky controls will turn off most hardcore driving-game fans.
 Racing For Home just doesn't beat all you ever saw."
+In another GamePro review, Four-Eyed Dragon said of the same console version, "even with lackluster graphics, Dukes of Hazzard maintains a fun pace.
+Duke[sic] fans will enjoy the fond memories, while young drivers will get caught up in the simple but well-paced gameplay."
 However, GameZone gave the PC version five out of ten, saying, "There is some fun to be had watching the cut-scenes, which are just as poorly acted as their syndicated inspiration.
 Outside of that, I find it very hard to recommend this game to anyone other than racing fans who still own their Dukes of Hazzard Underoos.
 The rest of you should steer clear.
 (No pun intended.)"

+One AllGame review gave the PlayStation version three-and-a-half stars out of five, saying that it "definitely brought to fore my inner 11-year-old."
+Later, in another AllGame review, Anthony Baize gave the PC version a similar score of three-and-a-half stars out of five, calling it "a great game for gamers wanting to drive a fast car and use their brains at the same time.
+Fans of the television series will love the animated interludes and the cast of characters will most likely amuse players who have never seen the TV program.
+This is a solid title that won't disappoint fans of the genre."

 The game sold more than 400,000 units.